Getting ready to bring your puppy home:

 Remember, Your diet and your Sibes diet are 2 very different things!!!!
 They NEED more!
 More Protein (BEEF, CHICKEN), more fat, MORE.

-If the weather permits, during the 4th week of age, I will also introduce them to the outdoors (not always possible in Oregon.
-The cold, wet conditions in an Oregon winter can be detrimental to your pup as their immune systems are not fully developed).
+If the weather permits, during the 4th week of age, I will also introduce them to the outdoors (not always possible in Missouri.
+The cold, wet conditions in a Missouri winter can be detrimental to your pup as their immune systems are not fully developed).

 Once they leave my home for yours, it is up to you to continue training and to add the knowledge (via obedience classes or your own training) that your puppy will require to continue to be the best he/she can be.
 It is also up to you to provide veterinary care and to follow the schedule of vaccines that is included in your Puppy Pack.